harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/qualys-web-app-scanner-reference.md

 ## Security step settings

-You can set up Prowler scans using a Security step: create a CI Build or Security Tests stage, add a Security step, and then the `setting:value` pairs as specified below.
+You can set up Qualys scans using a Security step: create a CI Build or Security Tests stage, add a Security step, and then the `setting:value` pairs as specified below.

 <!-- SECURITY STEP CONFIG DBOX --------------------------------------------------------------------------- -->